Presenting Yourself in Interviews

 Making a great first impression is critical!
-When you enter the room, the interviewers will immediately judge whether they can see you as a future doctor.
-Here’s a couple of things to make sure you do when you open that door:
+When you enter the room or, if you have an online interview and the session begins, the interviewers will immediately judge whether they can see you as a future doctor.
+Here’s a couple of things to make sure you do at the start of the interview:

 These are all small things which add up to become quite significant in the interview.
-If you can perfect these little aspects of your interview technique, then you will set yourself up very well to get offers from universities.
+If you can perfect these little aspects of your interview technique, then you will set yourself up very well for your medical interview.

 Written by Vinay a 100th percentile student studying medicine at Monash University.